ndwnu/nls-accessibility-map/docs/technical-details.md

 This involved moving away from the graphhopper custom model api and creating a new implementation to handle edge restrictions.
 The first step was to use the functionality provided by Graphhoppers' Querygraph class to add support for fractionally placed edge restrictions.
 The query graph is used in graphhopper to allow adding via points for routing among others.
-This 'network cutting functionality' comes in handy when you want to precisely calculate the accessibility based on fractional traffic sign restrictions.
+This 'network cutting functionality' comes in handy when you want to precisely calculate the accessibility based on fractionally placed traffic sign restrictions.
 Furthermore, the traffic sign restrictions are not encoded on the network but calculated per request.
 The traffic sign restrictions are then associated with the correct edges (edge keys) and passed to a custom weighting adapter.
 This weighting adapter then blocks access to an edge if it encounters an edge in the set of blocked edges.
-The disadvantage is that it does not integrate with the graphhopper custom model api But because the restriction calculation is done entirely separate from graphhopper it allows for more complex use cases.
+The disadvantage is that it does not integrate with the graphhopper custom model api.
+But because the restriction calculation is done entirely separate from graphhopper it allows for more complex use cases.
 </p>
 <p>